trinhoftheworld/Project-Descriptions-for-Review/README.md

 **Rule of thumb - follow the rubric strictly and let us know if you find any inconsistencies so that we can work with the reviewers to make the feedback consistent.**

-###You found a submission where student has not made sufficient progress from his last submission
+###What should I do when I  find a submission where student has not made sufficient progress from his last submission?
 Send us an email.
 Have a look at the previous review student has received.
-Do you think previous reviewer has given students enough guidance so that they can make a progress?
+Do you think the student mis-understood the review they received from earlier reviewer?
 Let us know at review-support@udacity.com why you think this student hasn’t made much progress from their last submission.
 Udacity coach will look into this and reach out to the student and offer help in making a progress.

-###Student asks a question in their rating
+###What shoudl I do if a student asks a question in the rating comment they made?
 Please send us an email with the link to the review student wrote feedback on.
 Also, write your response to the student.
 We will forward it to the appropriate student and cc you on the communication.

-###Student gives a low rating and says that my feedback was wrong.
+###What should I do if a student gives a low rating and/or says that my feedback was not satisfactory?
 Don’t be discouraged.
-Send us an email, if you have any clarification on the student’s note.
-We will remove the comment from your records if we find that the rating is not reflective of the quality of feedback you have given.
+Send us an email and let us know  if you have any clarification on the student’s note.
+In many cases, there is a misunderstanding that might have caused this.
+We will work on this together to find out what happened and take appropriate actions.
+We will remove the comment from your records if we find that the rating is not reflective of the review you have given.
 If the student is indeed right - take it as a learning opportunity.

-###Student is really unhappy that the reviews he/she has been getting are inconsistent.
+###What should I do if the student is really unhappy that the reviews he/she has been getting are inconsistent?
-Send us an email and we will look into it.
+Send us an email at review-support@udacity.com and we will look into it.
 In your email, include any insight on whether the earlier reviews are inconsistent and why they are inconsistent.
-Let the student know that a Udacity coach will get in touch with them via email on the inconsistent feedback.
+Let the student know that a Udacity coach will get in touch with them via email and they should wait to hear from us before resubmitting.
 Do your best in strictly following the rubric.
 Udacity coach will reach out to the student.

 ### Why did I get waitlisted?
 Sometimes, we feel that you need some time to reflect on the project, rubric and the learning goals of the project.
 We do waitlist you in such cases to give you that time.
-We believe that you have what it takes to be a great reviewer.
+We believe that you have what it takes to be a great reviewer and would love to give you an opportunity to review again in future.
 Please take this time to learn more about the project.
-Get back to us in a couple of months and we will give you another opportunity to review projects.
+Get back to us in a couple of months and we will consider giving you the opportunity to review the project again.